mcore1976/rf-jammer/README.md

 Each of such jammers needs to have its own power amplifier and antenna and VCO for different frequency.
 Each Channel may require to use different triangle/sawtooth generator - another NE555 chip with different Resistors and Capacitors values for each VCO chip and frequency - this is due to different characteristics of VCO modules (check "Frequency vs Tunning Voltage" diagram in YGSM chip PDFs).

-When choosing right RF power amplifier please search for something with heatsink and QORVO company TQP7M9103 / TQP7M9105 chip  or better: https://www.qorvo.com/products/p/TQP7M9103.
+When choosing right RF power amplifier please search for something with heatsink and QORVO company TQP7M9103 or SBB5089Z chip  or better: https://www.qorvo.com/products/p/TQP7M9103 , https://www.qorvo.com/products/d/da001309
 Remember that the capacitors , coils and resistors on TQP7M9103 dev kit board need to fit the particular frequency apliance from the vendor.
 TQP7M9103 dev kit has different setups for each center RF frequency - check the Bill of Material pages of attached PDF.
+For the SBB5089Z it looks better because it is 50MHz-6MHz wideband power amplifier which only requires couple of components that do not change along with the frequency.

 The USB RF VCO I was using is build with YSGM 151708 chip from chineese company INNOTION.  http://www.innotion.com.cn/VCO These chips can be bought here https://txtelsig.en.made-in-china.com/product/twLGguvjXPWl/China-High-Quality-2g-3G-4G-5g-WiFi-GPS-Vco-Voltage-Controlled-Oscillator.html or on Aliexpress.